ktbs/ktbs/doc/source/rest/ComputedTrace.rst

 GET
 ---

-In addition to the query-string parameters accepted by any trace, computed traces allow for the parameter ``quick`` to force the retrieval of the *current* state of the trace, even if its content is not up to date.
+In addition to the query-string parameters accepted by any trace, computed traces allow for the parameter ``refresh`` to control the computation process.
+Recognized values are:

+* ``default`` (which is the default value!) will refresh the trace only if needed
+    (i.e. if its method, its parameters or its sources have changed).
+* ``no`` will prevent any re-computation.
+* ``yes`` or ``force`` will force the re-computation of the trace, even if nothing has changed.
+* ``recursive`` will recursively force the re-computation of all the sources of the trace, then of the trace itself.